Last Updated on October 2, 2023 by Editorial Team

 - Lift your shoulder to your ears, hold, then release and breathe.

-- Make a fist with your left hand, tighten the muscles in your lower and upper arm, hold, then release.
+- Make a fist with your left hand, tighten the muscles in your lower and upper arm, hold, and then release.
 Breathe in and out.
 Repeat it with the other hand.

 Always the one unprepared will get scared during the exam.
 Prepare yourself before driving. keep yourself aware of traffic rules.
 Use notes to keep reminding you about the rules.
 Use a reminder app to revisit the rules list.
-Keep a quick rule book with you and revise once in a while.
+Keep a quick rule book with you and revise it once in a while.
 Stress on learning symbols.
 Quiz yourself often randomly.
 Use apps to do it for you.
 Maintain records of rules that you often forget.
 Practice them regularly.

 Buy a Digital Speedometer to keep you updated on the speed.
 Keep it at a location with easy visibility without blocking any road view.
-Make sure the color combination is easy to your eyes.
+Make sure the color combination is easy on your eyes.

 Practice till you perfect it.
 Join a good training school and mention your learning disability.
 Driving is not dangerous at all if you are well prepared for it no matter what your LD is.
-If you attained a driving license then government trusted you to go on road with condition to always follow the rules.
+If you attained a driving license then the government trusted you to go on the road with the condition to always follow the rules.